Daniel-Andarge/AiML-credit-risk---loan-optimization-ml/README.md

-# Integrated Credit Risk and Score Modeling with Customer Segmentation
+# Integrated Predictive Credit Risk Modeling and Optimized Lending Decisions with Advanced Segmentation
 This project focuses on leveraging advanced data analytics and machine learning techniques to develop a comprehensive credit risk assessment, credit scoring, and loan optimization framework.
 The system is designed to support a Buy-Now-Pay-Later (BNPL) service offered by a financial service provider in partnership with an eCommerce company.
 The primary objectives include customer segmentation, credit risk modeling, and loan optimization.

 ## Project Objectives